BI and analytics

 Rollout

-We test with the team, train users and refine the dashboard based on real feedback.
+We test with the team, train users and refine the dashboard based on feedback.

 What systems and data we usually connect